Carbowix/chat-scaleform/README.md

 # Language mapping

 Special thanks to [chrysls](https://github.com/chrysls) for his awesome contribution in creating Multi-language support.
-Although it's currently limited into '''English''' + secondary language, but we're aiming for more than two languages support in the future.
-Currently the first supported language is '''Russian''' which is provided in `client_packages/chat/mapping/ru.js`.
+Although it's currently limited into **English + secondary language**, but we're aiming for more than two languages support in the future.
+Currently the first supported language is **Russian** which is provided in `client_packages/chat/mapping/ru.js`.
 Feel free expand our language database by your awesome contribution.

 ## How to contribute to language mapping

 If you're a developer and want to expand our language mapping.
-Create an '''javascript''' file in `client_packages/chat/mapping/` and copy the form from `_base.js` and replace each key with its own unicode decimal.
+Create an **javascript** file in `client_packages/chat/mapping/` and copy the form from `_base.js` and replace each key with its own unicode decimal.
 For more information about the keys, please check [virtual key codes](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
 To produce the unicode decimal for each key, you're required to run this small code provided by [chrysls](https://github.com/chrysls) to log each letter key in upper/lower case.

 ```js